Deet is the Root Cause of the Melting Wires

 5. Flip up the relief valve on the tank to release air

-6. Turn on the valve at the bottom of the tank where the hose is connect it
+6. Turn on the plastic knob at the bottom of the tank gently toward the left where the hose is connect it.
+The plastic knob should turn easily and the hose will turn with the knob.
+Don’t try to force it or risk breaking the plastic knob.

 7. Let it drain and wait (do something else like writing this blog post